-So from here until the end of this guide, let’s forget about technique and focus on gear.
+So from here until the end of this guide, let’s put technique to the side and focus on gear.
 I’ll break down Steve Vai’s guitar rig and talk about how each part plays a role in his overall tone.
-At the end of this guide I’ll give you some tips on how to think about Vai’s playing style and how to get started with technique.
+At the end of this guide, I’ll give you some tips on how to think about Vai’s playing style and how to get started with technique.

 Steve Vai’s Guitars

-If you’re a Vai fan I probably don’t need to talk much about his main guitars.
 The Ibanez JEM is iconic among guitarists.
-While a JEM alone wont instantly give you a Vai tone, it will definitely give you the look.
+While a JEM alone won’t instantly give you a Vai tone, it will definitely give you the look.
 If that’s the look you want to go for, there are quite a few models out there to consider.
 They come in a wide range of prices from reasonable to very expensive.

-For example, the Ibanez JEM JR gives you the typical Tree of Life fretboard inlay, a Wizard III Maple Neck, jumbo frets and mahogany body.
-All for quite a reasonable price:
+For example, the Ibanez JEM JR (check out price and details on Amazon) gives you the typical Tree of Life fretboard inlay, a Wizard III Maple Neck, jumbo frets, and mahogany body.
+All for quite a reasonable price.

-While I may not be able to afford a guitar like that, if price isn’t an issue, it is a masterpiece.
+While I may not be able to afford a guitar like that, if the price isn’t an issue, it is worth checking out.
 I’ve tried one in a guitar shop and it felt incredible.
-Of course if Ibanez would like to donate one to me I’d be more than happy to receive one 🙂

 The chances are you probably don’t want to shell out serious money on a signature Vai guitar.
 In that case, what are your options?